kubernetes/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 - AWS: no risk.
 The current CPI accepts Services with TCP protocol only, i.e. after a K8s upgrade a user still cannot use this feature.
 Consequently, a rollback in the K8s version does not introduce any issues.
 - Azure: no risk.
 The current CPI and LB already supports the mixed protocols in the same Service definition.
 The situation is the same as with the Alibaba CPI.
 - GCE: currently the GCE CPI assumes that a Service definition contains a single protocol value, as it assumes that the Service Controller already rejected Services with mixed protocols.
 While the Service Controller really did so a while ago, it does not do this anymore.
 It means a risk.
+- DigitalOcean: no risk.
+The current CPI accepts Services with TCP protocol only, i.e. after a K8s upgrade a user still cannot use this feature.
+Consequently, a rollback in the K8s version does not introduce any issues.
 - IBM Cloud VPC: no risk.
 The same situation like in the case of AWS.
 - IBM Cloud Classic: no risk.
 The CPI and NLB already supports TCP and UDP in the same Service definition.
 The same situation like in the case of Alibaba.
 - OpenStack: no risk.
 The CPI and NLB already supports TCP and UDP in the same Service definition.
 The same situation like in the case of Alibaba.